 Take the 2015 iPod Touch, put in a new chip and change the storage options; what do you get?
 The Apple iPod Touch 7th generation.
-Here are the details.

-The iPod Touch 7th generation has been announced 4 years after its predecessor hit the world stage.
+Introduced on May 28, 2019, the iPod Touch 7th generation has been announced 4 years after its predecessor hit the world stage.
 Its arrival comes as a surprise to many, as it has been generally believed that Apple had abandoned the iPod Touch product line.